javascript-tutorial/en.javascript.info/1-js/2-first-steps/index.md

-# Основы JavaScript
+# JavaScript Fundamentals

-Основные кирпичики из которых состоят скрипты.
+Let's learn the main building blocks of the scripts.